This innovative home inspection strategy is earning Hunter Rowe buyers thousands in HVAC repairs and replacements.

 The new home inspection strategy has paid off for several buyers already, including our clients Holly & Lyle Critcher last month, when Travis discovered a hole in the heat exchanger coil and several other issues.
 Those problems could not be repaired, and required a completely new unit.
 As a result, we were able to negotiate a $4300 price reduction to pay for them to choose their own replacement unit after closing.

-The most rewarding part of real estate for us at Hunter Rowe is thinking of these kinds of ideas.
+The most rewarding part of real estate for us at Relevate is thinking of these kinds of ideas.
 Over time hundreds of individual ideas add up over time into a big advantage for our clients, allowing us to do a better job and saving them money and trouble.